Jacob Stallings Player Props: Marlins vs. Phillies

 - Stallings hit .223 with 12 doubles, four home runs and 29 walks.

-- Stallings drove in a run in 21.1% of his 114 games last year, with more than one RBI in 7.0% of those contests (eight).
-He drove in three or more runs in two games.
+- Stallings drove in a run in 21.1% of his games last year (24 of 114), with more than one RBI in eight of those contests (7.0%).
+He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.